Boys Town National Training

 2. Show and tell: Expectations for a lesson or concept must be accompanied by modeling concepts and behaviors.
 Show students exactly how they can be successful.

 Behavioral implications: Teach students behavioral expectations through modeling, breaking down tasks and showing students exactly how you expect something to be done.
-Modeling is important not only during teaching of expectations but also in your own behavior and interactions with students and colleagues.
+Modeling is important not only during the teaching of expectations but also in your own behavior and interactions with students and colleagues.

 Behavioral implications: When reviewing behavioral expectations, check for students’ understanding.
 This might include: asking students to paraphrase the expectations, having a student model the behavior or having students explain the expectation to each other.